This page addresses some of the typical questions

 and Release.

+Do you sell dog sledding equipment?
 No. While there are some vendors whose equipment we

 prefer, we do not sell or manufacturer dryland dog